CSHL Menu

 Automated sample prep devices for vitrifying specimens.
 There are two, one from Leica, the second from FEI/ThermoFisher.
 Also in the image are a Pelco glow discharge device and Gatan cryo holders for the Talos 120c in their pumping stations.

-The facility is routinely capable of data collection at about 300 images per hour or higher which allows as many as 5000 images to be collected overnight.
-For in house samples this has meant more than 1,000,000 particles collected overnight for various samples.
-The facility has on-the-fly processing capability using a local machine with 4 GPUs and 48 CPUs, 512 GB RAM.
-This computer is directly connected to the K3 processing computer and then connected via fiber optic network to our High performance computing center.
-Where there is access to GPU and CPU clusters.
-All currently available software is available as part of the SBgrid network.
+The facility is routinely capable of collecting data at about 350 images per hour or higher, allowing as many as 5000 images to be collected overnight.
+This means more than 1,000,000 particles are obtained overnight for various samples.
+The facility has on-the-fly processing capability using a local machine with 4 GPUs and 48 CPUs with 512 GB RAM.
+This computer is directly connected to the K3 processing computer and then connected via a fiber optic network to our High-performance computing center for access to GPU and CPU clusters, where currently available software is available as part of the SBgrid network.

-If you think you might have a project that could benefit from these resources please contact the Facility Manager Dennis Thomas at thomas@cshl.edu or call 7-5909.
+If you have a project that could benefit from these resources, please contact the Facility Manager, Dennis Thomas, at thomas@cshl.edu or call 516-367-5909.
+(Ext.
+5909)

 The Titan G3 operating in Beckmann